qutip/qutip-tutorials/tutorials-v5/heom/heom-2-fmo-example.md

 axes.legend(fontsize=18);
 ```

 And now we see that without the dephasing, the oscillations reappear.
-The full dynamics capture by the HEOM are still not capture by this simpler model, however.
+The full dynamics captured by the HEOM are still not capture by this simpler model, however.

 +++